jdlich/cas-docs/content/chapters/02-architecture.md

 * Outlook Web Application (via ClearPass Extension and .NET CAS Client)
 * uPortal (via built-in support)

-When the term "CAS client" appears in this manual without further qualification, it refers to the integration components such as the Jasig Java CAS Client rather than to the application relying upon (a client of) the CAS server.</para>
+When the term "CAS client" appears in this manual without further qualification, it refers to the integration components such as the Jasig Java CAS Client rather than to the application relying upon (a client of) the CAS server.

 ## Protocols ##

 Clients communicate with the server by any of several supported protocols.
 All the supported protocols are conceptually similar, yet some have features or characteristics that make them desirable for particular applications or use cases.
 For example, the CAS protocol supports delegated (proxy) authentication, and the SAML protocol supports attribute release and single sign-out.

 ### CAS Protocol ###